How do you use the word proprio in Italian? What does it mean? How do you pronounce it?

 Using proprio in Italian to translate his/her/their/own

-Proprio can be used to translate his/her/their where the pronoun matches the subject.
-This way, proprio replaces suo/loro and is used to avoid ambiguity.
+Proprio can be used to translate his/her/their when the pronoun matches the subject.
+In this way, proprio replaces suo/loro and is used to avoid ambiguity.

 Paola mangia il suo gelato.

 In this sentence we can’t really be sure that we’re talking about Paola’s own ice cream.

 The ice cream could in fact be Marta’s!
 To resolve this ambiguity, Italian replaces the third-person possessive pronoun with proprio, which means “own”.
 This makes it clear that Paola isn’t eating someone else’s ice cream.

 If the subject doesn’t match the possessive pronoun, you can’t use proprio.
 Also, remember that in Italian there is an article before possessive adjectives!

 Ogni studente ha le proprie scarpe.

 Every student has his own shoes.